Chronic knee pain is a common and often debilitating symptom of osteoarthritis, which occurs when the cartilage around your joints breaks down.

-Osteoarthritis can significantly affect the weight bearing joints of the legs, so regular exercise is essential to keep the large muscles of your legs strong and flexible.
-Increasing your general physical activity levels is important too; just remember to check with a health professional that the type of exercise you’re doing isn’t aggravating your symptoms.
+Osteoarthritis can significantly affect the weight-bearing joints of the legs.
+Regular exercise is essential to keep the large muscles of your legs in good shape.
+Just remember to check with a health professional that the type of exercise you’re doing won’t aggravate your symptoms.

-Clinical Pilates – a type of exercise that focuses on posture, core stability, balance, control, strength, flexibility, and breathing – can be ideal for peopleis an option for people with osteoarthritis.
-These sessions are led by fully qualified physiotherapists who often provide individual treatment programs.
+One good exercise to alleviate knee pain and build knee strength is Clinical Pilates.
+It focuses on posture, core stability, balance, control, strength, flexibility and breathing – all helpful in managing osteoarthritis.
+Clinical Pilates sessions are led by fully qualified physiotherapists who often provide individual treatment programs.
 If you have extras cover with physiotherapy, and Clinical Pilates is delivered by a registered physiotherapist, your private health insurance might help cover the cost of these classes.
-Check your cover summary or give us a call on 1300 471 725 if you’re unsure.

 Achieving and maintaining a healthy weight is an important way to manage osteoarthritis symptoms, as it reduces the load and pressure on your knees.
 Even a few kilograms of weight loss can help to improve knee pain and function.